English 1102 paper topics, spring 2020

 Paper proposals: before you begin writing the essay, construct a topic sentence outline: begin the outline with the literal question your paper addresses, then give full topic sentences that answer the question directly for each primary point in your paper (i.e. for each body paragraph), just as they will appear in the essay itself, and conclude the outline with the paper's overall thesis, answering the central question directly and combining your essential points from the various topic sentences.
 We will talk more about topic sentence outlines in class.
 Your paper proposal should resemble the topic sentence outlines we constructed in Writing Exercise 3.
 See the sample topic sentence outlines on my writing tips page and on the paper proposal assignment page.

-2) Construct an argument debating the issue of whether A Raisin in the Sun is more concerned with racial issues or universal issues, issues that apply to people of all races.
+Construct an argument debating the issue of whether A Raisin in the Sun is more concerned with racial issues or universal issues, issues that apply to people of all races.
 The idea here is to argue that Hansberry's play is more about one set of issues or the other, so draw the lines of argument clearly and precisely, with emphasis on the word "more."
 Quote the play four or more times in illustrating your assertionsat least two of the quotes should support the opposing viewpoint, and of course you should use quotes to back up your own major points on your side of the argument.
+Also include at least one quotation from the pertinent selections included in our text before and after the play (pp. 1446-56 and 1520-43).

 Make every topic sentence answer the central question directly.